ChadH28/Pong_pygame/README.md

  Made with a python module called turtle
 Used for drawing and animating in python

-Use standard UP and DOWN controls for left paddle
+Use standard UP and DOWN controls for RIGHT paddle
-Use standard A and Z controls for right paddle on keyboard
+Use standard A and Z controls for LEFT paddle on keyboard

 Screen height and width is 800h and 600w, adjust to fit